DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host

 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
-    - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
+    - 🔥TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
     - A TPM is an example of a **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication

-- User interface: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
+- **User interface**: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
     - e.g. dimming/graying out capabilities for users without the correct privilege
     - A constrained or restricted interface is implemented within an application to restrict what users can do or see based on their privileges.
 The purpose of a constrained interface is to limit or restrict the actions of both authorized and unauthorized users.
     - An interface is also the method by which two or more systems communicate
 - Be aware of the common security capabilities of interfaces:
-    - Encryption/decryption: when communications are encrypted, a client and server can communicate without exposing information to the network; when an interface doesn’t provide such a capability, use IPsec or another encrypted transport mechanism
+    - **Encryption/decryption**: when communications are encrypted, a client and server can communicate without exposing information to the network; when an interface doesn’t provide such a capability, use IPsec or another encrypted transport mechanism
-    - Signing: used for non-repudiation; in a high-security environment, both encrypt and sign all communications if possible
+    - **Signing**: used for 🔥non-repudiation; in a high-security environment, both encrypt and sign all communications if possible

 - **Fault tolerance**: capability used to enhance availability; in the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running